hellozoran/vite-tailwind-starter/README.md

-# Vue 3 + Vite + Tailwind + Pinia
+# App starter

-This template is to speed up development of Vue applications with Vite + Tailwind bundled in.
-Also let's not forget Pinia and Router whom have also joined the party.
+This template is to speed up development of Vue applications.

+## What's included
+This template includes Vite, Tailwind, Pinia, Router and Axios bundled in.
 Happy keyboard smashing!

+### Axios
+Axios is provided app wide as `$api` and can be injected in any component that needs it.
+See `main.js` and `/src/views/Home.vue` for example usage.

+Basically, you need to include `import { inject } from 'vue'` in your component, and define `const $api = inject('$api')`

 ## Recommended IDE Setup